michaelchadwick/raffler/README.md

 Click or tap the button and a cavalcade of pre-loaded names will begin to cycle more and more slowly as it finally comes to a stop, and a single choice is made.
 That name will then be added to a results list below the *Raffler*, and will not be chosen again if re-run (until a reset, naturally).

 ### Tech Specs
-*Raffler* uses [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to keep everything stateful, even in the event of a browser reload or crash.
+*Raffler* uses [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to keep data and options stateful, even in the event of a browser reload or crash.

 *Raffler's* initial data set comes from `/json/raffler_data.json` (filename can be changed in `/js/app/init.js`), and it is structured as follows: